Librarika/manual/docs/fees-payments.md

 #### Limitations

-Since, we have launched this module as early beta, please be aware of any bugs and issues that may arises and let us know if you feel anything.
+Please be aware of any bugs and issues that may arises and let us know if you feel anything.
 As a pre-caution, please take backup of your transaction information on regular basis.